santosderek/Imgur-To-Folder/README.md

 ***

+*Updated with ability to download without the use of -a or -i.
+It should just automatically detect.*
 *Updated with ability to download all favorited within your account.*

 Also working on gifs with .gifv support.
 Sorry for the inconvience.